-4. Insert the folder path "~/Library/Application Support/minecraft" and press "Go".
+4. Insert the folder path "~/Library/Application Support/minecraft/saves" and press "Go".

 5. Choose your world folder.

-6. Create a new folder inside your world folder and name it "structures" (If one already exist, you can skip this step).
+6. Create a new folder inside your world folder and name it "generated".
+Then, create another folder in "generated" called "minecraft" and another one in "minecraft" called "structures" (If these already exist, you can skip this step).

-7. Copy the NBT file to the "structures" folder.
+7. Copy your NBT file to the "structures" folder.

 1. Send the NBT file to your computer using your preferred method (email, Dropbox, etc).

 2. Open Windows Explorer.